-Flints', or Sandy Pond, in Lincoln, our greatest lake and inland sea, lies about a mile east of Walden.
+Flint's, or Sandy Pond, in Lincoln, our greatest lake and inland sea, lies about a mile east of Walden.
 It is much larger, being said to contain one hundred and ninety-seven acres, and is more fertile in fish; but it is comparatively shallow, and not remarkably pure.
 A walk through the woods thither was often my recreation.
 It was worth the while, if only to feel the wind blow on your cheek freely, and see the waves run, and remember the life of mariners.
-I went a-chestnutting there in the fall, on windy days, when the nuts were dropping into the water and were washed to my feet; and one day, as I crept along its sedgy shore, the fresh spray blowing in my face,

-I came upon the mouldering wreck of a boat, the sides gone, and hardly more than the impression of its flat bottom left amid the rushes; yet its model was sharply defined, as if it were a large decayed pad, with its veins.
-It was as impressive a wreck as one could imagine on the sea-shore, and had as good a moral.
+I went achestnutting there in the fall, on windy days, when the nuts were dropping into the water and were washed to my feet; and one day, as I crept along its sedgy shore, the fresh spray blowing in my face, I came upon the mouldering wreck of a boat, the sides gone, and hardly more than the impression of its flat bottom left amid the rushes; yet its model was sharply defined, as if it were a large decayed pad, with its veins.
+It was as impressive a wreck as one could imagine on the seashore, and had as good a moral.
 It is by this time mere vegetable mould and undistinguishable pond shore, through which rushes and flags have pushed up.
 I used to admire the ripple marks on the sandy bottom, at the north end of this pond, made firm and hard to the feet of the wader by the pressure of the water, and the rushes which grew in Indian file, in waving lines, corresponding to these marks, rank behind rank, as if the waves had planted them.
-There also I have found, in considerable quantities, curious balls, composed apparently of fine grass or roots, or pipewort perhaps, from half an inch to four inches in diameter, and perfectly spherical.
+There also I have found, in considerable quantities, curious balls, composed apparently of fine grass or roots, of pipewort perhaps, from half an inch to four inches in diameter, and perfectly spherical.
+These wash back and forth in shallow water on a sandy bottom, and are sometimes cast on the shore.
 They are either solid grass, or have a little sand in the middle.
-At first you would say that they were formed by the action of the waves, like a pebble; yet the smallest are made of equally course materials, half an inch long; and they are produced only at one season of the year.
+At first you would say that they were formed by the action of the waves, like a pebble; yet the smallest are made of equally coarse materials, half an inch long, and they are produced only at one season of the year.
 Moreover, the waves, I suspect, do not so much construct as wear down a material which has already acquired consistency.
 They preserve their form when dry for an indefinite period.